cochrane/GLLara/Documentation/Source Code Overview.md

 Main classes
 ------------

 There are several layers to the code.
-At the bottom, there is the `GLLModel` with its associated `GLLMesh` and `GLLBone`.
+At the bottom, there is the `GLLModel` with its associated `GLLModelMesh` and `GLLModelBone`.
 A `GLLModel` corresponds to one file, and is immutable.
 A model gets loaded exactly once, no matter how many scenes include it or how often it is shown in a given scene.
 A layer up is the `GLLItem`, which is one item and its associated position, pose, scale and so on.
 A scene can have multiple Items with the same model.
-The pose is stored in the `GLLBoneTransformation`s, which are owned by the Item.
-Right now, there is no support for importing OBJs, but that will come in time.
+The pose is stored in the `GLLItemBone`s, which are owned by the Item.
+Similarly, data for the meshes is stored in a `GLLItemMesh`; this includes render parameters, cull mode, disabling and in the future any other parameters the user might be able to set (blend mode is a candidate).

 To draw, there is the `GLLModelDrawer` with the associated `GLLMeshDrawer`.
 You have one per OpenGL Context (this context must be Core Profile).
 The Model Drawer is basically just a container for the Mesh Drawers, though.
 To actually draw a full item, you need the `GLLItemDrawer`, which draws the meshes of the model based on the transformations from the Item.
+It uses the `GLLItemMeshDrawer` to set the user-set attributes and then draw with the Mesh Drawer.
 All data like model drawers, shaders and textures are managed by a resource manager.
 Right now, only these resources are shared, not the item drawers (this could be done, too, but it would require another layer and not help with anything).
 As a result, you need one `GLLItemDrawer` per context per item.

 Rendering Parameters
 --------------------